 How do you know that your tooth needs a root canal?

-Once the decay has reached the nerves of the tooth, the child may experience pain when biting and/or sensitivity to hot or cold.
-Sometimes, when infection is present there can be no symptoms for a period of time and then the pain could suddenly occur over night.
-The pain is sharp shooting and can be so severe that it can prevent the child from sleeping at night.
+Once the decay has reached the nerves of the tooth, your child may experience pain when biting and/or sensitivity to hot or cold.
+Sometimes, when infection is present, there can be no symptoms for a period of time and then pain suddenly occurs overnight.
+The pain is sharp shooting and can be so severe that it can prevent the child from sleeping.
 Once the dentist does the examination and x-rays, he or she can often determine whether the decay has spread to the nerves of the tooth and requires immediate treatment.
 At this point, in order to prevent the infection from spreading it is important to remove the affected nerve tissue through a root canal.
-This will prevent the need to have to pull the tooth in the future.
+A root canal will prevent the need to have to pull the tooth in the future.